Zankoku-Okuno/blag/articles/review/season-12018b-spring.md

 Hopefully that will let me continue to have fun with them.

 I'm considering carrying-in my focus from the last cycle when I don't immediately have anything that excites me.

+Even 8 Apr 12018: getting up in the morning is a big thing that needs to be optimized

+Midday 21 Apr 12018: possible depression, consider symptoms